 - 1. First Year: The exhibit shall consist of 25 adult insects (representing at least 5 orders) which are displayed in a Folding Insect Storage Box 9"x 13"x 2.5".
-This box can be purchased in bulk at http://www.bioquip.com/search/DispProduct.asp?pid=1002F or individually from the State 4-H office.
+This box can be purchased individually from the State 4-H office.
 Cover with plastic wrap. - 2.
 Second Year: The second year exhibit shall consist of 40 adult insects (representing 8 orders) which are displayed in the insect display box as indicated above. - 3.
 Third Year: The third year exhibit shall consist of 50 adult insects (representing 10 orders) which are displayed in the insect display box as indicated above. - 4.
 Fourth Year: The fourth year exhibit shall consist of 75 adult insects (representing 12 orders) which are displayed in the insect display box as indicated above. - 5.
 Fifth Year and Beyond: The exhibit shall consist of 100 adult insects (representing 14 orders) which are displayed in the insect display box as indicated above.
 There is no limit on the number of years this class may be entered, if exhibit has additions or major modifications. - 6.
 Self-Determined Entomology Exhibit: Designed to allow exhibitors to prepare educational Entomology exhibits.
 Exhibits should be educational, neat and attractive, and easy to understand.
-A one page written report explaining the nature or purpose of the project must accompany the exhibit. - a.
-Careers in Entomology - b.
-Biodiversity- the roles insects play in the ecosystem - c.
-Invasive Species - d.
+A one page written report explaining the nature or purpose of the project must accompany the exhibit.

+- a.
+Careers in Entomology

+- b.
+Biodiversity- the roles insects play in the ecosystem

+- c.
+Invasive Species

+- d.
 Integrated Pest Management